Your gate is now open: Judge halts Trump immigration order

 "The president's order is intended to protect the homeland and he has the constitutional authority and responsibility to protect the American people," both statements said.

-The order, and its swift and seemingly unplanned implementation had created chaos in airports around the U.S. with people detained and families separated.
+The executive order, and its swift and seemingly unplanned implementation, had created chaos in airports around the U.S. with people detained and families separated.

 Among those reported temporarily detained were an Iraqi refugee who worked with the U.S. government, green card holders, students and professors.
 Protests erupted at several large airports across the country after Trump signed the order.